gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

 docker cp tools-log4j2.yaml.backup kafka-1:/etc/kafka/tools-log4j2.yaml
 ```

+> **Next steps:** Consumer groups are also the foundation of Kafka's horizontal scalability.
+In [Workshop 2 — Understanding Kafka Scalability and Failover](../02-scalability-and-failover/README.md) you will see how adding consumers to a group scales throughput linearly across partitions, how consumer failover works when a member crashes, and how the cluster recovers automatically when a broker goes down.

 ## Retention and Log Compaction

 Kafka provides two strategies for controlling how long data is kept in a topic: